hippie68/sfo/README.md

 # sfo

-Prints SFO information of either a PS4 PKG or param.sfo file.
+Prints or modifies SFO parameters of a PS4 PKG or a param.sfo file.
 Providing a search string will output the value of that specific key only.
 Providing a replacement string will write it to the file (needs option -w).